jamespic/eliot-profiler-analysis/README.md

-# eliot-profiler-analysis
+# Profil-o-matic Analysis
-An analysis tool for eliot-profiler
+An analysis tool for Profil-o-matic